 By the way, if you’ve been around in my community for a while, the same scenario occurred for Design School.
 This name was off and easily misinterpreted for entrepreneurs.
 Instead, I think people saw it as a school for people who wanted to become a fully fledged designer.
 And sadly I’ve had to let this one go.

-Comprises a collection of free and paid workshops and membership.
-If you're new to all of this, I recommend starting with the free 5 day course Brand to Bloom.
+If you're new to all of this, I recommend starting with my free 5 day course Brand to Bloom.